-Sometimes the best teaching moments can't be planned, and this is another reason why informal feedback is valuable.
+Sometimes the best teaching moments can’t be planned, which is another reason why informal feedback is valuable.
 Informal feedback reinforces good behavior.

 “If a leader is doing their job … observing … learning moments in their direct reports, informal feedback allows them to capture and ultimately capitalize on that moment, whenever it happens,” said de Souza.

-Informal feedback is also important for employee morale.
+Informal feedback is also essential for employee morale.
 Managers can provide instant praise and recognition when an employee does something right.
-This praise has a bigger impact when it is given in the moment, as opposed to several months later.
+This praise has a more significant impact when it is given in the moment, as opposed to several months later.

-"Informal feedback is important because it is a demonstration of a trusting, positive relationship," said Megan Leasher, chief solutions strategist at Talent Plus Inc. "It conveys that something should be shared and that I care enough about you to share it right away."
+“Informal feedback is important because it is a demonstration of a trusting, positive relationship,” said Megan Leasher, former chief solutions strategist at Talent Plus.
+“It conveys that something should be shared and that I care enough about you to share it right away.”